Home

 Cooking Chicken The Way Mama Does

-Cooking chicken is easy as long as you remember these basic cooking tips:
+Cooking chicken is easy as long as you remember some basic cooking tips.

 * Notice the sell by date.
 Most stores are good about removing chicken before the sell by date expires but they may miss one or two.